Is starting a Dropshipping Business in 2024 still profitable?

 What Is a Dropshipping Business?

 A dropshipping business is where you are able to sell merchandise to your customer without holding any inventory.
 A customer purchases an item from your store at retail price.
 You then forward the order to your supplier, which you pay the wholesale price.
 Once your supplier receives the order, they ship the item directly to the customer under your business name while you earn the profit margin.
 All you have to do is set up the retail website, find customers, and handle customer support.
+So how do you start dropshipping?
+Read on!

 How Dropshipping Works